farisachugthai/dynamic_ipython/docs/source/sphinxext.rst

   SyntaxError: invalid syntax

 Multi-line input
 ================
 Multi-line input is supported, and particularly lengthy blocks of text can be parsed correctly.

 .. **TODO**
-.. is this parsed correctly because the last character is the continuation character or because of a property intrinsic to IPython??
+.. is this parsed correctly because the last character is the continuation character or because of a property intrinsic to IPython's sphinx extension??

 .. ipython::
    :verbatim: